Cloudflare 503 AI API Error: No Server Available Fix

 If no tokens were generated, it typically does not count as billable usage — but this depends on the gateway's billing logic.

-Quick troubleshooting path for 503 errors
+Quick troubleshooting path for Cloudflare 503

-1. Check the Base URL
+1. Check the API endpoint

 When RutaAPI may help